Portrait of a Man, probably a Member of the Van Beresteyn Family: Description

-Rembrandt created this painting as a pendant to the MET's portrait of a man, probably as a wedding pendant.
+Rembrandt created this painting as a pendant to the MET's portrait of a woman, probably as a wedding pendant.
 Only a few pairs of pendant portraits by Rembrandt have survived.
 This pair came into the collection via the Mrs. H. O. Havemeyer bequest in 1929.

 This painting was documented by Hofstede de Groot in 1914, who wrote:624.
 A MAN OF THE VAN BERESTEYN -VUCHT FAMILY.
 Dut.
 248; Wb.
 344; B.-HdG.
 82. Three-quarter length; life size.
 About fifty.
 He stands, inclined a little to the right, and looks straight before him.
 He is bare-headed; he has grey hair, combed up high, and a pointed beard.
 He lays his right hand on his breast; his gloved left hand, grasping the other glove, peeps out of the cloak.
 He wears a silk coat, striped grey and black, under a black cloak, a close-fitting pleated collar trimmed with lace, and narrow cuffs.
 Bright light falls from the left at top.
 Dark grey background, illumined to the right.
 The picture has suffered from heavy pressure in its transference to a new canvas.
 Nothing is known as to the identity of the sitter.
 He may just as well have belonged to some family related through a female line as to the Beresteyn family proper.
 [Pendant to 625.]
 Signed on the right in a line with the elbow, "RH L van Ryn 1632"; canvas, 44 1/2 inches by 35 1/2 inches.